Recipe for Greek Chicken Souvlaki

 Pici pasta are one of the thicker rolls of pasta you’ll find, and they are traditionally made all over Tuscany.
 This particular recipe — which also features tomatoes, an ingredient in abundance every August — comes from the kitchen of Chef Silvia of our culinary vacation Cook Under the Tuscan Sun.
 Chef Silvia is an award-winning chef who loves imparting her knowledge of Tuscan and Italian cuisine to her culinary guests.

 You can also use pici pasta to make the Best Homemade Chicken Noodle Soup.

-Please contact us for details on this, or any of our vacations, in Italy.
+Please contact us for details on this or any of our cooking vacations in Italy.

 1. Start by making the pasta.
 Place the flour onto a board, and make a well in the center.

 2. In the well, add water and slowly mix the flour, and continue to add a bit more water as the dough starts coming together.
 Your goal is a soft but not sticky mixture.
 Don’t worry if it becomes stiff, as the dough will relax when it rests.